oaimli/MetaReviewingLogic/README.md

-# Exploring Multi-Document Information Consolidation for Scientific Sentiment Summarization
+# A Sentiment Consolidation Framework for Meta-Review Generation